raffli0/raffli0/README.md

 # 👋 Sup, I'm Musolini

-Yo, welcome to my digital crib — where I cook code, break stuff, and vibe with caffeine & late-night commits.
+Yo, welcome to my digital cribb where I cook code, break stuff, and vibe with caffeine & late-night commits.

 ## 💻 What I'm On Right Now